tinahir/react-currencies-exchange-app/README.md

 ## NPM Scripts
 - `yarn start` - Run app on http://localhost:3000 with live reload
 - `yarn test` - Perform single run of unit tests in Chrome

+## Note:
+- If Codesendbok did not work try to update compoment which have error with adding or removing the line